Film as History, History on Film

 Check out some of these map-related links:

-A 2014 Map of US with states labeled by how they’re ranked “worst” (Maps on the Web Tumblr)
+A 2014 Map of US with states labeled by how they’re ranked “worst” (Maps on the Web Tumblr — which also posts at least one map a day)

 Current wind patterns

-One Author Reimagined North America as 11 nations in 2012 – how well has his analysis held up over the last ten years?
+One Author Reimagined North America and its internal regions as 11 nations in 2012 – how well has his analysis held up over the last ten years?

-2022 is a redistricting year.
+2022 was the last redistricting year, which happens every decade in every state.
 Try your hand at redrawing Congressional districts

 Mapping “witchcraft” in case law

-After exploring those, spend some time with a few other links related to historical maps or mapping as a historical method.
-A recent article in Forbes magazine talks about how digital mapping helps us understand racism and the history of segregation, including:
+You might also want to spend some time with a few other links related to historical maps or mapping as a historical research method.
+A 2017 article in Forbes magazine talks about how digital mapping helps us understand racism and the history of segregation, including:

 An especially expansive and beautiful digital library of maps (at high resolution) is David Rumsey Map Collection (Stanford University)

-Other innovative projects work with recreating or layering historical maps, and creating digital environments of the past (We will talk more about this on our Digital History day next month).
-Some examples include:
+Other innovative projects work with recreating or layering historical maps to create digital environments of the past:

 Government Documents Workshop Day, March 10